 3. What is required to complete the application process?

-ACT or SAT exam scores (writing portions not required)
+- ACT or SAT exam scores* (writing portions not required; can be self-reported)

 4. How can I submit these documents?

 Your transcripts and recommendations must come from a school official or the person writing your recommendation.
 They can submit documents electronically.
 Your counselor can also find out more information about how to submit documents.

 5. How do I know what items you’ve received and what still needs to be sent?